Richard-Taylor23/TheaProcess/index.md

 ## Routine
 #### Breakfast
 - when she gets up bonk her sensor.
-- ~7:45.
-Finger prick and add carbs / exercise.
+- ~7:30. add carbs / exercise to Diabetes:M (on phone).
 - Any amount of carbs as long as they are counted.
 She needs to eat them all.
 - In jection with Red (Novorapid) pen.
 Wait 15 minutes before eating.
 #### Morning snack